Distance-Based, Online Doctor of Nursing Practice (DNP) Programs from Georgetown University

 Distance-Based, Online DNP Program Admissions

-The admissions committee for the program will equally consider applicant’s academic background, clinical experience, and leadership potential and abilities.
-Georgetown University School of Nursing offers several start dates throughout the year and accepts applications on a rolling basis.
+The admissions committee for the program will equally consider the applicant’s academic background, relevant experience, and leadership potential and abilities.
+Georgetown University Berkley School of Nursing offers several start dates throughout the year and accepts applications on a rolling basis.

 As part of the admission process, applicants will be required to provide the following: